Efficient Feature-based Image Registration by Mapping Sparsified Surfaces: Proposed method

-After computing the quasi-conformal mapping $\tilde{f}$ on the coarse triangulation, we apply an interpolation to retrieve the fine details of the registration.
+After computing the quasi-conformal mapping $\tilde{f}$ on the coarse triangulation, we interpolate once to retrieve the fine details of the registration in the high resolution.
 Since the triangulations created by our proposed {\em TRIM} algorithm preserves the important geometric features and prominent straight lines of the input image, the details of the registration results can be accurately interpolated.
-Moreover, since the coarse triangulation largely simplifies the input image and reduces the problem size, the computation is largely accelerated.
+Moreover, since the coarse triangulation largely simplifies the input image and reduces the problem size, the computation is significantly accelerated.

-The registration procedure is summarized in Algorithm \ref{algorithm:registration}.
+The overall registration procedure is summarized in Algorithm \ref{algorithm:registration}.
 Experimental results are illustrated in Section \ref{experiment} to demonstrate the significance of our coarse triangulation in the registration scheme.